build-on-aws/content/tutorials/ec2-mac/01-start-an-ec2-mac-instance/index.md

 Stopping an EC2 instance is equivalent to the **Shutdown** menu option from the  menu on your local machine.
 It shuts down the operating system and the machine.
 You can restart it at a later stage.
 Remember that this does not stop billing, as the billing is linked to the dedicated host allocation.
 Your disks (EBS volumes) are preserved.

 Terminating an instance is very different.
-It is a definitive action.
+It is a permanent action.
 Once an instance is terminated, it can not be restarted.
 By default, its associated disks (EBS volumes) are deleted upon termination.

 For security reasons, the underlying host is entirely scrubbed to erase any data from the local disk, the EFI [NVRAM](https://en.wikipedia.org/wiki/Non-volatile_random-access_memory), and [secured area of the memory](https://support.apple.com/guide/security/secure-enclave-sec59b0b31ff/web) when stopping or terminating an instance.